 "You fucker," she whispered.

 Dave answered her with an even sharper smile.
-Ben was vaguely glad the guy wasn't there to deliver drugs, but that smile made him wonder just why he had busted in.
+Ben was vaguely glad the guy hadn't come over to give Bridgette drugs, but that smile made him wonder just why he had busted in.
 He took a reflexive step forward.
 But before he could say or do anything else, Bridgette kicked out at Dave's bent knees.
 Her trailing pant leg flailed as she tried to knock him on his ass.
 Dave hopped back and straightened, grinning like a maniac.

 "Fucker!
 Fucking cocksucker!" she shouted before curling nearly in half and retching into the wastebasket.

 Ben stared with wide eyes, shocked.
-Sure, he'd known Bridgette could be a bit of a firecracker when she got upset—it was one of the things he'd liked about her—but this was beyond the pale.
+Sure, Bridgette was no pushover when she got upset—it was one of the things he liked about her—but this was beyond the pale.
 She worked for a civil rights attorney, for Christ's sake!
-He cringed at the grinding sound of her getting sick, squishing his toes into the soaked purple bathmat.
+He cringed at the grinding sound of her getting sick, squishing his toes into the soaked bathmat.

 Bridgette coughed, her head still ducked into the wastebasket.